Welcome to the Department of Mathematics and Physics

 - Serve as a resource of knowledge and pedagogy of the disciplines within the Department for the benefit of the University and community through outreach activities.

-Three-Year Cycle of EMAP Courses:
+Three-Year Cycle of DMAP Courses:

 - Engineering three-year course cycle (click here)